flame-engine/flame/doc/flame_bloc/bloc.md

 # flame_bloc

 `flame_bloc` is a bridge library for using Bloc in your Flame game. `flame_bloc` offers a simple and natural (as in similar to flutter_bloc) way to use blocs and cubits inside a FlameGame.
-Bloc attempts to make game state changes predictable by regulating when a game state change can occur and enforcing a single way to change game state throughout an entire Game.
+Bloc offers way to make game state changes predictable by regulating when a game state change can occur and offers a single way to change game state throughout an entire Game.

 To use it in your game you just need to add `flame_bloc` to your pubspec.yaml, as can be seen in the [Flame Bloc example](https://github.com/flame-engine/flame/tree/main/packages/flame_bloc/example)